 I really enjoyed being a guest at New Park Manor and would definitely recommend it, with or without children.
 It’s a luxurious, welcoming, relaxing place to stay, even in January.
 Rooms cost from £115 per night including breakfast.

-Disclosure: I was hosted by New Park Manor and Go New Forest for the purposes of this review.
+Disclosure: This review contains affiliate links, so if you clicked through and booked, I would receive a small commission.
+I was hosted by New Park Manor and Go New Forest for the purposes of this review.
 All words, images, video and opinions are my own, as ever.
 I was in the New Forest with colleagues from the British Guild of Travel Writers, and you can see more about our trip by searching for #BGTWNewForest.